 Layers of Fun

-This two-story tree house from Living Edge Treehouses & Edible Landscapes featured on Houzz, connects a simple tree platform to a raised shelter via a cargo net passage.
+This two-story tree house from Living Edge Treehouses & Edible Landscapes featured on Houzz connects a simple tree platform to a raised shelter via a cargo net passage.
 It provides plenty of spots to sit and play.
-And it’s an ideal setting to hang out and catch the breeze on a warm summer’s day.Continue to 3 of 22 below.
+And it’s an ideal setting to hang out and catch the breeze on a warm summer day.Continue to 2 of 27 below.

 Toddler-Friendly Tree House

-Though it may sit a little lower to the ground than your average tree house, this pint-sized tree-stump palace, spotted on Made With Happy, will leave your little one on cloud nine.
-With a cheery yellow interior, clean blue and white striped curtains and little more than a three-foot drop to the grassy ground below, it’s the perfect starter home for an adventuring toddler on the go!Continue to 5 of 22 below.
+Although it may sit a little lower to the ground than your average tree house, this pint-size tree-stump palace spotted on Made With Happy will leave your little one on cloud nine.
+With a cheery yellow interior, clean blue-and-white striped curtains, and roughly a 3-foot drop to the grass below, it’s the perfect starter home for an adventurous toddler.Continue to 3 of 27 below.

-This rustic tree house, featured on Houzz, incorporates organic materials and scrap lumber into a simple, understated design that blends nicely into its picturesque garden surroundings.
-The piece de resistance?
-A bucket on a pulley—perfect for passing secret messages and other goodies to friends above.Continue to 6 of 22 below.
+This rustic tree house featured on Houzz by Whitney Lyons incorporates organic materials and scrap lumber into a simple design that blends nicely into its garden surroundings.
+The best part is the bucket on a pulley.
+It's perfect for passing secret messages and other goodies to friends above.Continue to 4 of 27 below.

 Pallet Wood Tree House

-Looking for a childhood paradise that won’t break the bank?
-Made entirely of repurposed wooden pallets, this humble tree fort, featured on Homesthetics, cost only $30 to pull together.
 Add cushions, pillows, blankets, and a string or two of fairy lights, and you’ll have a comfortable hideaway that will entertain your kiddos all summer.
 Plus, the pallets can be painted to customize your design further.Continue to 6 of 27 below.

-This four-post platform tree house, spotted on Instagram, leaves plenty or room for a pair of comfy hammocks suspended below the main deck.
-You can have fun playing up top, and then curl up in a hammock below with a good summer read.Continue to 10 of 22 below.
+This four-post platform tree house, spotted on ideiasdiferentes on Instagram, leaves plenty of room for a pair of comfy hammocks suspended below the main deck.
+You can have fun playing up top, and then curl up in a hammock below with a good summer read.Continue to 8 of 27 below.